amalieshi/amalieshi/README.md

 - La La Land (2016)

 ### Theatre Productions I've Enjoyed
 In my spare time, I enjoyed going to the theatres to see musicals, plays and operas.
 These experiences enliven my life and broaden my perspectives.
-Here are my 30s under 30 list (30+ of the theatre productions that I enjoyed before 30).
+Here is my 30s under 30 list (30+ of the theatre productions that I enjoyed before 30).
 - **Sounds of Music** (Shenzhen Baoli Opera House)
 - **Cats** (Shenzhen Baoli Opera House)
 - **Phantom of the Opera** (Fox Theatre, Atlanta, GA)